jupyter-guide/jupyter-guide/README.md

-# jupyter-guide
-Community guide for reproducible research and data science using Jupyter Notebook and Jupyter Lab.
+# Guide for Reproducible Research and Data Science using Jupyter Notebook

-This repo is a collection of crowdsourced tips and guidelines.
+This guide is a community-resource of crowdsourced tips and guidelines.

-The inital content is based on a workshop: "Reproducible Research and Interactive Education - Application of Jupyter Notebooks" held at UC San Diego on April 5, 2018.

-Please help refine and extend this guide.
-For example:

-* Add or expand guidelines
+## Content

+* [__Basic Guidelines__](https://github.com/sbl-sdsc/jupyter-guide/blob/master/basic_guide.md: Follow these 7 simple rules
+* [__Deploy your notebooks__](https://github.com/sbl-sdsc/jupyter-guide/blob/master/deployment.md: How to share your notebooks
+* Other sections (to be written)

+## How to Contribute

+* Add specific chapters to this guide, e.g. Deploy your notebooks)
+* Flesh out materials
-* Add specific examples with code snippets or figures
+* Explain details with code snippets or figures.
 * Demonstrate guidelines through example notebooks
-* Organize content hierachically
+* Organize content
 * Apply a Jekyll layout, similar to [Open Source Guides](https://github.com/github/opensource.guide)
 * Anything else to strengthen the community of Jupyter Notebooks users

-To make edits, please open an [issue](https://github.com/sbl-sdsc/jupyter-guide/issues), fork this repository, and send pull-requests.
+For suggestions please open an [issue](https://github.com/sbl-sdsc/jupyter-guide/issues).
+To contribute, fork this repository and send [pull-requests](https://github.com/sbl-sdsc/jupyter-guide/pull/new/master).

+## Acknowledgements
+The basic guidelines are a high-level summary of the workshop: "Reproducible Research and Interactive Education - Application of Jupyter Notebooks" held at UC San Diego on April 5, 2018.